bhandari-sachin/Java-Assignment/assignment_4/src/readme.md

 **Drawbacks:**
 - You still need to double-check everything; sometimes it suggests unnecessary or slightly off solutions
-- Copilot works best when assisting you in implementing something you already understand, rather than figuring out the solution from scratch
+- Copilot works best when assisting you in implementing something you already understand, rather than figuring out the solution from scratch.

 **Overall:** Copilot was extremely helpful for this small project.
 It sped up implementation while leaving me in control of design and correctness.